ezpaarse-project/ezunpaywall/README.md

 # ezunpaywall

-ezunpaywall is an API and database that queries the Unpaywall database containing free scholarly articles
+Ezunpaywall is an API and database that queries the Unpaywall database containing free scholarly articles.

 **Table of content**
 - [Structure](#Structure)